janek1842/progress_documentation-/README.md

-# Java programs and projects
+# Java scripts and projects

 ObjectLabs - Some programs from my JAVA university course